Counts and dukes of Anjou: Dukes of Anjou without legal creation

-1883–present – House of Bourbon
+1883–1936 – House of Bourbon

 After the death of Henri, Count of Chambord, only the descendants of Philip V of Spain remained of the male line of Louis XIV.
 The most senior of these, the Carlist claimant to the Spanish throne, became the eldest of the Capetians.
 Some of them used the courtesy title of Duke of Anjou, as shown below: